microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 Configurator UIs are created using a variation of the WPF Model-ViewModel-View (MVVM) design pattern that separates the data and logic of the UI (the ViewModel class) from the XAML that displays it (the View class).
 The behavior of View elements are controlled by the ViewModel through WPF data binding.

 The Connected Services runtime supplies the View for the Grid configuator, you only have to describe the list items in a class derived from the abstract ConnectedServiceGrid ViewModel.
-(By the way, the runtime also provides the View for providers and handlers).

 The Connected Services runtime provides the outer dialog frame for all configurators.
 When you add a WPF user control and derive its ViewModel from one of the three configurators (ConnectedServiceGrid, ConnectedServiceSinglePage, ConnectedServiceWizardPage), the parent View incorporates the control and user-defined values.